learn-co-curriculum/phase-3-orms-find-or-create-by/README.md

 # => [[1, "Hello", "25"], [2, "Hello", "25"]]
 ```

 We have two records that contain the same information!
 How can we avoid this?
-When we try to save a new `Song` instance, we should first check to see whether the object we are trying to save already has an equivalent record in the database.
-If it does, we should simply update it, otherwise, we can go ahead and save it.
+When we try to save a new `Song` instance, we should first check to see whether
+the object we are trying to save already has an equivalent record in the
+database.
+If it does, we should simply update it.
+Otherwise, we can go ahead and
+save it.

 ## Saving vs. Updating